Yakusanoikazuchi

 Yakusanoikazuchi or ikazuchi is a collective name for the eight kami of thunder in Japanese mythology.
 Each one represents a different type of storm.

 Ikazuchi (雷) literally means thunder in Japanese.

 Mythology

 Some tellings say that the eight deities were from the maggots of Izanami's rotting corpse.
-Many versions of the Nihon Shoki and the Kojiki state that Izanami send the Yomotsu-shikome, 150 warriors, and the eight thunder kami after him.
+Many versions of the Nihon Shoki and the Kojiki state that after Izanagi saw his wife in such a state and fled in terror, Izanami sent the Yomotsu-shikome, 150 warriors, and the eight thunder kami after him.